ctotof38/poulatof/README.md

 The current program is able to activate/deactivate Wifi.
 So, it needs to use the ifconfig command with root privilege.

-To run some sudo command from your python script, create a file in the directory /etc/sudoers.d to describe allowed admin commands without password
+To run some sudo command from your python script without password, create a file in the directory /etc/sudoers.d to describe allowed admin commands without password

 For example, /etc/sudoers.d/011_totof-nopasswd .
 This example describes admin user (ADMIN), admin commands (ADMIN_CMDS) and all the admin user to run admin commands without passwd